 Cars That Learn

-This can all happen without the driver even needing to enter any personal details about themselves or entering a destination.
-This brings up concerns over the privacy of the driver as an individual, however a report from March 2013 shows that car manufacturers are not sharing any personally identifiable location based information of drivers.
+All of these features can happen without the driver needing to enter any personal details about themselves or entering a destination.
+Which brings up concerns over the privacy of the driver as an individual however, a report from March 2013 shows that car manufacturers are not sharing any personally identifiable location based information of drivers.

-With these new capabilities, coupled with the V2V (vehicle to vehicle communication) as explained in the first part of this series ‘The Future of Cars’, this will lead to our lives being almost completely integrated with technology everywhere we go.
-If today you like to get away from everything by simply turning your mobile phone off, it may not be so easy in the near future!
+With these new capabilities, coupled with the V2V (vehicle to vehicle communication) as explained in the first part of this series, this will lead to our lives being almost completely integrated with technology everywhere we go.
+Which means that whilst today can get away from everything by turning of your technology, in the near future it may not be so easy!